No Win, No Fee (818) 990-8300

 Typically, you have three years from the most recent wage violation to file a claim and file an unpaid wage lawsuit.
 However, this timeframe could change if you unpaid wages claim stems from a breach of employment contract.
 In those scenarios, you may have only two years to bring a claim.
 It is important to understand that the time limits could vary depending on the type of wage violations.
 An experienced California employment lawyer can help determine how much time you have to bring a claim for unpaid wages.

 California law does not require employees to retain the services of an employment lawyer to file an unpaid wages claim.
 However, if you are looking to file an unpaid wages lawsuit or thinking about joining a class action lawsuit, it would be in your best interest to contact an experienced LA wage and hour attorney.
-At Kingsley & Kingsley Lawyers, we handle all types of unpaid wages claims and fight hard to protect the rights of employees in California.
+At Kingsley Szamet Employment Lawyers, we handle all types of unpaid wages claims and fight hard to protect the rights of employees in California.
 Call us today for a free consultation.

 About the Author